WaylonWalker/waylonwalker.com/pages/blog/i-took-a-break.md

 You can see in my growing list of [repos](https://github.com/WaylonWalker?tab=repositories) that I have poked around on quite a few side projects over the past few months.
-This has been quite relaxng to me, mostly just things that I use to learn from, but also a lot that are tools and things I use that just bring me joy.
+This has been quite relaxng to me, mostly things that I use to learn from, but also a lot that are tools and things I use that bring me joy.

 ## Pydantic

-I haven't wrote about it at all yet, but i have really been starting to lean into pydantic on all of these side projects.
+I haven't wrote about it at all yet, but I have really been starting to lean into pydantic on all of these side projects.
 I have really been enjoying the type system.
 A good friend [@pypeaday](https://twitter.com/pypeaday) got me hooked and we have been throwing around this phrase that he learned from a math professor "Make it So".
-The idea boils down to leveraging pydantic to just make all the values you want to exist up front, or fail validation, then have no more checks scattered all over your code.
+The idea boils down to leveraging pydantic to make all the values you want to exist up front, or fail validation, then have no more checks scattered all over your code.

 I've really been deleting a bunch of logic from places within my code and putting it right in the pydantic models.
 This gives me one place I will know to look for it rather than many places some logic might come up.
-Then when its time to do things, the logic is typically a bit simpler.
+Then when it's time to do things, the logic is typically a bit simpler.

 ## Markata